 Last but certainly not least, Loveland’s downtown is an art-lover’s paradise, with all kinds of murals, art galleries, and places to shop.
 Come hungry, as the diverse, funky restaurants will certainly satisfy any cravings you might have after a long day of perusing the artwork.

-Snowmass Balloon Festival
+4. Snowmass Balloon Festival

-September 16 to 18 (2022) in Snowmass Village
+September 22 to 24 (2023) in Snowmass Village

 There’s a lot of summer fun to be had in Snowmass!
 The village might be known for its picturesque ski resort near Aspen, but the Snowmass Balloon Festival every September is plenty of reason to visit during the “off” season.
-Rise and shine in the early morning hours and you’ll catch sight of over 30 hot air balloons, as pilots will be competing with each other in one of the highest-altitude hot air balloon festivals in the U.S. Balloons rise at an altitude from 2,000 feet to 10,000 feet, giving spectators 360-degree panoramic views of the spectacular Colorado mountains.
+Rise and shine in the early morning hours and you’ll catch sight of over 30 hot air balloons, as pilots will be competing in one of the highest-altitude hot air balloon festivals in the U.S. Balloons rise at an altitude from 2,000 feet to 10,000 feet, giving spectators 360-degree panoramic views of the spectacular Colorado mountains.

 For some added adventure, tucked in among the trees and rocks at Elk Camp on Snowmass Mountain is the Lost Forest — an on-mountain adventure center where there are zip lines, a mountain coaster, and 80 miles of amazing hiking and biking trails — not to mention the incredible mountain excursions and two-disc golf courses.
 You’ll also get lost in the magnificent mountain views.

-September 16 to 18 (2022) in Pagosa Springs
+September 15 to 17 (2023) in Pagosa Springs

 Are you ready for the mass balloon ascension in Pagosa Springs?
-We certainly hope so because an array of balloons will fill the sky on the weekend of September 16th to 18th at Colorfest Balloon Rally.
+We certainly hope so because an array of balloons will fill the sky on the weekend of September 15th to 17th at Colorfest Balloon Rally.
 See them float over the Pagosa Lakes area and the Pagosa Springs Golf Club during the morning hours.

 Attendees 21 and older should also get a “passport” to the Pagosa Wine and Food Festival, so you can listen to live music as you sample wine from around the world and feast on local cuisine.
 Pagosa Springs takes their food very seriously — local restaurants and specialty food shops will be competing for the Golden Whisk Awards by providing tastes and samples from their menus.
 Some food for thought: you’re invited to vote for your favorite dish or sample!

-Despite the timeless TLC song, “Don’t Go Chasing Waterfalls,” the town recommends that you do go chasing the wondrous waterfalls in Pagosa Springs.
+Despite the timeless TLC song, “Don’t Go Chasing Waterfalls,” the town recommends that you go chasing the wondrous waterfalls in Pagosa Springs.
 There are four magical cascades to choose from: Piedra Falls, Fourmile Falls, Silver Falls, and Treasure Falls.
 The sights and sounds of each will transport you to another world.

-Last on your itinerary, head west to the Chimney Rock National Monument, a celestial observatory built by the Ancestral Puebloans over a thousand years ago.
+Last on your itinerary, head west to the Chimney Rock National Monument, a celestial observatory built by the ancestral Puebloans over a thousand years ago.
 The monument is only open to the public between May to September, so this would be your last chance to witness this astronomical masterpiece for the rest of the year.
 Check it out if you get the chance and experience the powerful energy in an archeological wonder that some say was ahead of its time.
 Be sure to reserve tickets to Chimney Rock directly on the Recreation.gov website before your trip.